 Foss G. Hodges

-As an Associate of Peters, Rubin & Sheffield, Foss Hodges represents people accused of serious crimes throughout Georgia, partnering with the best investigators, consultants, and experts in the field.
+As the newest Partner of Peters, Rubin, Sheffield & Hodges, Foss Hodges represents people accused of serious crimes throughout Georgia, partnering with the best investigators, consultants, and experts in the field.
 Foss is a compassionate counselor who guides his clients through their darkest moments, and a passionate advocate who believes there is no substitute for hard work.

 Before law school, Foss earned a B.A. in English and an M.B.A., with honors, from the University of Georgia.
 He also spent 15 years in various upper management positions in residential construction, manufacturing, human resources, and quality assurance.